-The images were displayed on a 21^{°°} computer monitor (Sony GDM-F500) with a resolution of 1280x1024 pixels on a 50% gray background.
+The images were displayed on a 21[°] computer monitor (Sony GDM-F500) with a resolution of 1280x1024 pixels on a 50% gray background.
 The experiments were self-paced without decision time limits and lasted between 45 and 60 minutes.
-For one observer the experiment was stopped after 70 minutes.
-The 600 comparisons made so far were included in the evaluation.
-The subjects were undergraduates of psychology who were obliged to participate in experiments for their curriculum and were naive to the intention of the experiments.
+The subjects were undergraduates of psychology who were obliged to participate in experiments for their curriculum and were naive with respect to the experiments.
 They were instructed to compare the similarity of the two test images with the image at the top and to decide which image is more similar.
 Subjects were told that there is no "true or false" and to judge intuitively if unsure.
 The answers were giving by clicking the left or right mouse button.

-6.4 Experiment 1: Influence of distractor similarity
+4.4 Experiment 1: Influence of distractor similarity

 In the first experiment the relationship between the similarity computed with the chromaticity histogram and the human judgments was measured.
-As a second factor, the similarity of the distractor image was varied to determine how the degree of similarity between the two test images would influence the rate of preferring the target image.
+As a second factor, the similarity of the distractor image was varied to determine whether the degree of similarity between the two test images would influence the rate of preference for the target image.